makerdao/community/governance/polls/SparkLend Ethereum - Onboard PT-USDe-27Mar2025 to Morpho Spark DAI Vault and Adjust PT-sUSDe-27Mar2025 Pool Parameters - November 18, 2024.md

 ---
 # Poll: SparkLend Ethereum - Onboard PT-USDe-27Mar2025 to Morpho Spark DAI Vault and Adjust PT-sUSDe-27Mar2025 Pool Parameters - November 18, 2024

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Ecosystem team.
+The Governance Facilitators have placed a Governance Poll into the voting system on behalf of Spark Protocol and the Stability Facilitator.
 This Governance [Poll](https://sky-atlas.powerhouse.io/#A.1.9_Weekly_Governance_Cycle-95671ce7-60d8-4d8e-b9b6-de7493560308|0db3) will be active for three days beginning on Monday, October 18 at 16:00 UTC.

 **This is a binary vote.**